 Otherwise, however, the overall "tone" of the PC industry is shockingly bad.
 Whole categories of software have more or less vaporized since I sailed away ten years ago.
 There used to be competition in the Web site management category; now there's really just Adobe Dreamweaver.
 There used to be competition in the Word Processor Category; now there's really just Microsoft Word.
 There used to be competition in the Image Editing Category; now there's really just Adobe Photoshop.
 There used to be competition in the Spreadsheet Category; now there's really just Microsoft Excel.

 And as I've noted here and in "The Digital Rip Van Winkle Returns Help Files," the level of "fit and finish" and effective customer service I encountered in mainstream American software and hardware vendors in 2010 is poor, especially in the Internet arena.
-Another personal example: I've had a Web hosting contract with the same company since 2002, and it used to be that when one of my servers went down, I'd call them and they'd take care of it within a few hours, usually two or three hours.
-The last two times this happened, though, it took my them two days to get the server online again!
+Another personal example: I've had a Web hosting contract with the same ISP since 2002, and it used to be that when one of my servers went down, I'd call them and they'd take care of it within a couple hours.
+The last several times this happened, though, it took my them two days to get the server online again!
 The most recent time, in December 2009, I asked the tech, "Jeez, man, did you move your servers to Lithuania?"

 So unlike Twitter, The Wolf Man, the condition of Michael Jackson's corpse and the many other meaningless vapors that occupy the popular American imagination, this one matters.
 Archaeologists note that a decline in the quality of a civilization's crucial technologies and manufactures sometimes signals and accompanies the decline of the civilization itself.